How Much Does It Cost to Add a Window to Your Home?

 Real-life cost to add a window

-Because there are so few online resources that list the current cost to add a window to an existing wall, we spoke with Pella Public Relations and Brand Communications Manager Nicolle Picray.
 According to Picray, you can get a window estimate on the Pella website.
-However, she warns, homeowners should use caution budgeting a window remodel based only on their online costs.
+However, she warns that homeowners should exercise caution when budgeting a window remodel based only on their online costs.
 Pella’s window estimator is really a tool designed for installers more than homeowners.

-All Pella windows are custom-made and prices are difficult to estimate without details about your location and project.
+All Pella windows are custom-made, and prices are difficult to estimate without details about your location and project.
 Instead, homeowners should contact a local Pella rep for accurate pricing and recommendations.

 Pella online example prices for double-pane vinyl-frame windows

-Window type Cost in the Phoenix area
+Window type Cost in California

-Casement window (35”X48”) $844.42
+Casement window $810.35

-Single-hung window (36”X48”) $372.42
+Single-hung window (vinyl) $426.82

-Double-hung window (36”X48”) $738.17
+Double-hung window (wood) $1,013.22

-Awning window (48”X36”) $930.06
+Awning window (wood) $907.62

-Sliding window (36”X48”) $371.48
+Sliding window (vinyl) $517.34

 Major cost factors to consider